-Hartcliffe Micro-campus
+Hartcliffe and Withywood Micro-campus

-The micro-campus is based in The Gatehouse Centre, a community hub managed by Hartcliffe and Withywood Ventures.
+The Micro-campus is based in The Gatehouse Centre, a community hub managed by Hartcliffe and Withywood Ventures.

 It is a place where the University develops community-based teaching, research, workshops and engagement in partnership with local individuals, groups and organisations.
 We work with local communities on shared challenges, combining expertise to solve local and global issues together.